 “Sandra avoided the subject of school,” says one ES team member.
 “She would often suggest she keep Destiny home with her for another year.
 We were empathetic, but afraid that another year would come and go without Destiny in a conducive learning environment.”

 When Destiny was 3, it was time for preschool evaluation and to explore school district services.
 But Sandra’s own trauma made it hard for her to consider these options.

-Not wanting Sandra and Destiny to lose the momentum they had worked so hard to gain, the EI team continued care under the Seattle Developmental Bridge Program.
-Operated by the City of Seattle, the program partners with Early Intervention providers like Northwest Center to offer additional support to high-need families as they prepare for preschool.
+Not wanting Sandra and Destiny to lose the momentum they had worked so hard to gain, the ES team continued care under the Seattle Developmental Bridge Program.
+Operated by the City of Seattle, the program partners with Early Supports providers like Northwest Center to offer additional support to high-need families as they prepare for preschool.

 Today, both Sandra and Destiny are doing well.
 Destiny is working hard in therapy and attending a community preschool.
 Sandra has newfound confidence, attending meetings on her own and even recently switching Destiny to a new pediatrician—a step that would have been daunting three years ago.

 “Northwest Center Early Supports not only supported Destiny, but we also coached Sandra through her own trauma from her childhood experiences in special education,” says her team member.
 “Now Sandra can feel the rewards of her work during this process, and both she and Destiny can move forward with positive interactions and outcomes.”